 2. Clogged Drain Pipe

 Water arrives safely into your air conditioner’s drain pan through a network of pipes.
 If the drain pipe becomes clogged or corroded by dirt, pests, mold or other obstructions, the water running through the system has nowhere to go but back into the home.
 If you find water quickly pooling outside of your air conditioning unit, call an HVAC professional immediately.
-Scheduling routine preventative maintenance is a wise idea, as professionals will regularly clean your evaporator coil and condensate drain pipe, and check for other issues that could lead to a potential breakdown.
+Scheduling routine preventive maintenance is a wise idea, as professionals will regularly clean your evaporator coil and condensate drain pipe, and check for other issues that could lead to a potential breakdown.

 3. Faulty Installation